The Great Train Robbery (1903 film): Plot

 Two bandits break into a railroad telegraph office, where they force the operator at gunpoint to stop a train and order its engineer to fill the locomotive's tender at the station's water tank.
 They then knock the operator out and tie him up.
-As the train stops it is boarded by the banditsnow four.
-Two bandits enter an express car, kill a messenger, and open a box of valuables with dynamite.
-In a fight on the engine car, the others kill the fireman and force the engineer to halt the train and disconnect its locomotive.
+It is boarded by the bandits.
+Two bandits enter an express car and open a box of valuables with dynamite.
+The others kill the fireman and force the engineer to halt the train and disconnect its locomotive.
 The bandits then force the passengers off the train and rifle them for their belongings.
 One passenger tries to escape but is instantly shot down.
-Carrying their loot, the bandits escape in the locomotive, disembarking in a valley where they left their horses.
+The bandits escape in the locomotive.

-Meanwhile, back in the telegraph office, the bound operator awakens but collapses again.
-His daughter arrives, bringing him his meal, and cutting him free when she discovers him bound; she restores him to consciousness by dousing him with water.
-There is some comic relief at a dance hall, where an Eastern stranger (a "tenderfoot") is forced to dance while the locals fire at his feet.
+The bound operator awakens but collapses again.
+His daughter arrives and she restores him to consciousness by dousing him with water.
+There is some comic relief at a dance hall, where an Eastern stranger is forced to dance while the locals fire at his feet.
 The door suddenly opens and the telegraph operator rushes in to tell them of the robbery.
 The men quickly form a posse and chase the bandits through the mountains.
-The posse finally overtakes the bandits, and in a final shootout kills them all and recovers the stolen mail.
+The posse finally overtakes the bandits and kills them all and recovers the stolen mail.

-A standalone final scene, separate from the narrative, presents a medium close-up of the leader of the outlaws, who empties his pistol point-blank directly into the camera.
+A standalone scene titled "Realism" presents a medium close-up of the leader of the outlaws, who fires his pistol point-blank directly into the camera.